In 2018 I spent $18,000 on PPC management. I’m guessing that will garner one of two reactions from people: “meh,” or “holy freaking cheeseballs!”

 - The start up fee: Usually the fee is between $300 and $1,500 depending on how complex your account is.
 The agency builds out your campaigns based on their experience.
 Generally, they use tools they’ve created or bought that enable your account to run with their programming.

 - Monthly fee: The monthly fee is as little as $300, but goes up considerably from there.
 If you estimate roughly 8-20% of your ad spend, you’re in the right ballpark.

 The Pros of Working with a PPC Agency

-Depending on the size of your business, there’s a number of great reasons to outsource your PPC management.
+Depending on the size of your business, there’s a number of great reasons to outsource your PPC to an AdWords management company.

-For example, access to the technology that can automate portions of your account could be invaluable.
+For example, access to the technology that can automate portions of your account can be invaluable.
 Especially if you’re in e-commerce.
-Since it’s unlikely you have someone on your team that loves coding, technology is hard to replicate.
+Since it’s unlikely you have someone on your team that loves coding, that technology is hard to replicate.

 Another major pro for any business is experience.
 Let’s face it – PPC agencies manage accounts all day long.
 And they usually manage accounts of all types, across a spectrum of industries.
 Obviously, that’s another skillset you’re unlikely to replicate in-house.

 In short, the best reasons to hire an agency are access to specialized technology and experience.